 The importance of Antenna propagationWhat is Antenna?
-It is defined as a transducer which converts an electrical signal into electromagnetic wave or vice-versa.
-There are various types of antenna.
-They are termed as a wire antenna, aperture antenna, array antenna, microstrip antenna, lens antenna, a reflector antenna, etc. The wire antenna is used in various fields.
-They are used in buildings, ships, air-crafts, automobiles, space-crafts, etc.
+It is defined as a transducer that converts an electrical signal into an electromagnetic wave or vice-versa.
+There are various types of antennae.
+They are termed as a wire antenna, aperture antenna, array antenna, microstrip antenna, lens antenna, reflector antenna, etc. The wire antenna is used in various fields.
+They are used in buildings, ships, air-crafts, automobiles, spacecraft, etc.

 The microstrip antennas have a metallic patch on the grounded substrate.
-The reflector antenna is used in communication for great distances purpose.
+The reflector antenna is used in communication for great distances purposes.

 In the lens antenna, incident divergent energy is collimated to prevent it from spreading in undesired directions.